 New in SQL Server 2017 for availability groups

 SQL Server 2017 introduces new features for availability groups.

 CREATE AVAILABILITY GROUP.
 Identifies the type of server cluster manager that manages an availability group.
 Can be one of the following types:

 - WSFC Winows server failover cluster.
 On Windows, it is the default value for CLUSTER_TYPE.

 - EXTERNAL A cluster manager that is not Windows server failover cluster - for example, on Linux with Pacemaker.

 - NONE No cluster manager.
 Used for a read-scale availability group.

 CREATE AVAILABILITY GROUP or

 ALTER AVAILABILITY GROUP.
-When REQUIRED_COPIES_TO_COMMIT is set, transactions at the primary replica databases will wait until the transaction is committed on the required number of synchronous secondary replica database transaction logs.
-If enough synchronous secondary replicas are not online, transactions will stop until communication with sufficient secondary replicas resume.
+When REQUIRED_COPIES_TO_COMMIT is set to a value higher than 0, transactions at the primary replica databases will wait until the transaction is committed on the specified number of synchronous secondary replica database transaction logs.
+If enough synchronous secondary replicas are not online, all connections to primary replica will be rejected until communication with sufficient secondary replicas resume.